Teutooni/KSPController/README.md

 * Analog throttle
 * 2 Buttons (Stage, Abort)

-Talks with KSP via SerialIO plugin for KSP.
-Much of the code is copied from SerialIO [example](http://forum.kerbalspaceprogram.com/index.php?/topic/60281-hardware-plugin-arduino-based-physical-display-serial-port-io-tutorial-22-april/) (CC BY License).
+Talks with KSP via Serial-IO plugin for KSP.
+Much of the code is copied from Serial-IO [example](http://forum.kerbalspaceprogram.com/index.php?/topic/60281-hardware-plugin-arduino-based-physical-display-serial-port-io-tutorial-22-april/) (CC BY License).